johnstontrav/klairejohnston-cms/src/pages/index.md

         It's hypothesised that the Eskimo have over fifty different words for snow.
 Loyalty, it seems, has just as many variations.
 But, is loyalty concrete, or might it just shift with circumstance?
-Van and Luna kick off this trek into the blizzard.
+Van and Luna kick off this trek into this snowstorm of uncertainty.
 Only one will still be there when the sun breaks through ...
     - image: /img/meeting-space.png
       text: >
         We believe that good coffee has the power to bring people together.